AutomateSecOps/Working-With-Tines-Resources/README.md

 For sunsetting IPs, we had another series of actions which filtered out stale IP addresses.

 <img src="./images/sunset_lP_list_series_actions.png">
-For the IOC decay value, we used 21 days, so any IP address submitted 21 or more days ago was filtered.
+For the IOC decay value, we used 21 days, so any IP address submitted 21 or more days ago is filtered.
 <img src="./images/Filter_Function_Sunset_IPs.png">

-Then, the next series of actions created an updated IP shun list and MD5 hash files which were posted to the S3 bucket.
+Then, the next series of actions create an updated IP shun list and MD5 hash files which are posted to the S3 bucket.

 ## What happens when the IP Sunset List is Empty?
 If all IPs are removed from the sunset list, the Update IP Sunset List action produces an empty array.
 So, I had to build the following trigger: